marco-willi/camera-trap-data-pipeline/README.md

 ### Generate new Predictions

 The following steps describe how to run the machine learning models.
 Note that the files 'predict_species.pbs' and 'predict_empty.pbs' have to be adapted.
+The files can also be copied to generate new versions for specific sites, e.g., 'predict_species_rua.pbs' which can then be run with 'qsub predict_species_rua.pbs'.

 ```
 cd /home/packerc/shared/scripts/snapshot_safari_misc/machine_learning